afspies/haiku_probe/README.md

 the tests might look like.

-To use this repository as a template, click the green "use this template" button on the front page of the "haiku_template" repository.
+To use this repository as a template, click the green "use this template" button on the front page of the "haiku_probe" repository.

 In "Repository name" enter the name of your project.
 For example, enter `smallish` here.
 After that, you can hit the "Create repository from template"